 Features and Aspects I Like:

-The S1 Baton is around two and half inches in length, but it’s a little wider than most EDC flashlights I prefer.
+Features and Aspects I Like:ittle wider than most EDC flashlights I prefer.
 It delivers 500 lumens and has an impressive beam distance of 110 meters.
 Something I would never have guessed in this small torch.
 It has five total outputs including a strobe mode.
 The four brightness levels range from 0.5 lumens to 500 lumens so you have quite a range for whatever you need to illuminate.

 There’s a single side switch to operate the flashlight and the user interface is easy to pick up on.
 I really like when the user interface design is intuitive rather than a flashlight I need to take a decent amount of time to get used to.
 It also has one of my favorite features in any flashlight, a memory function so it will turn onto the last brightness level you used.
 I really take advantage of this feature because I don’t usually need the turbo mode too often.